encoredev/examples/ts/saas-starter/README.md

 2. Create a new project on Vercel and point it to your GitHub repo.
 3. Select `frontend` as the root directory for the Vercel project.

-## CORS configuration
+## Frontend & CORS configuration

+The backend needs to know where the frontend is hosted, in order to serve the correct redirect URLs back from Stripe.
+It is also necessary for CORS to work correctly.

+To handle this, you need to update two configuration files.

+First, update the `FRONTEND_URL` constant in `backend/config.ts` to point to where your frontend is hosted.

-If you are running into CORS issues when calling your Encore API from your frontend then you may need to specify which origins are allowed to access your API (via browsers).
+Secondly, if you are running into CORS issues when calling your Encore API from your frontend then you may need to specify which origins are allowed to access your API (via browsers).
 You do this by specifying the `global_cors` key in the `encore.app` file, which has the following structure:

 ```json5
 "global_cors": {